 In 2013 we overhauled the final year of the program, which we call the Advanced Study Phase.
 It consists mostly of electives.
-We liberalized the structure and made it more flexible to give students ample choice and to allow us to include new topics more easily.
-Today, students can choose from more than forty courses in four main thematic pillars.
-With very few exceptions the Advanced Study Phase is entirely taught in English.
+We liberalized the structure and made it more flexible to give students an ample choice and to allow us to include new topics more easily.
+From then on, students could choose from more than forty courses in four main thematic pillars.
+With very few exceptions, the Advanced Study Phase is entirely taught in English.

 A new Basic Study Phase

 In 2018 we changed the structure of the first four semesters, the Basic Study Phase.
-These changes will come into effect with the 2019 intake.
-We strengthened the core curriculum, that is the courses that are taught across all our Concentrations.
-We raised the number of courses from 12 to 14 and included important new content, such as a mandatory introduction to programming (Python) and a course in critical thinking.
+We strengthened the core curriculum, that is, the courses that are taught across all our Concentrations.
+We raised the number of courses from 12 to 14 and included important new content, such as a mandatory introduction to programming (Python) and critical thinking.

 We also rearranged the course sequence.
-Instead of having the core curriculum run over the first four semesters alongside specialization courses, it will now be concentrated at the beginning of the program.
-The first year will be identical for all students.
+Instead of having the core curriculum run over the first four semesters alongside specialization courses, we put it at the beginning of the program, making the first year identical for all students.

-This change simplifies the program and has a significant advantage: instead of having to choose a Concentration when applying for entry to the program, students can now spend two semesters at Frankfurt School to find out what they like.
+This change simplified the program and had a significant advantage.
+Instead of choosing a Concentration when applying for entry to the program, students could henceforward spend two semesters at Frankfurt School to find out what they like.

-The core curriculum is offered in a German and an English track.
-All specialization courses from the third semester onward are exclusively in English.
-Students select one of these seven Concentrations:
+We offered the core curriculum in a German and an English track.
+All specialization courses from the third semester onward were exclusively in English.
+Students selected one of these seven Concentrations: